croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 pieces.

 ### Starting applications
-In our case, infrastructure comprises Axon Server and PostgreSQL database.
+In our case, the infrastructure comprises Axon Server and PostgreSQL database.
 To **start those infrastructural components**, open the new shell (shell-2) at the project root and execute the following
 commands:

     cd support/docker